ImRajatAgrawal/Folder-Browser-App/README.md

 # Folder-Browser-App
-A Folder Browser Application made using WinForms in C# Get Information about files and folders in the selected directory.
+A Folder Browser Application made using WinForms in C#.

+Get Information about files and folders in the selected directory.